Towards elite –

 How to join it all up

-In this section we think about total immersion in the process of spatial thinking.
+In this section we think about total immersion in the process of spatial thinking and improving visualisation.
 There is no end to how far you can take this and it requires you to reflect in much more detail on how you prepare for a race and how you respond to the challenges within it.
 This requires a more sophisticated understanding of what is going on when you are navigating and learning how to optimize your ability to use all that you know and have practiced.

-The discussion in this section is only introductory and once your orienteering is at this level, if you are performing well, further in-depth coaching will be invaluable to help you personalize these ideas and others too.
-The highest level of orienteering is a fascinating reflexive process e.g. you try, reflect on what went well or went wrong then try again in a continous cycle.
-Even though orienteering requires exceptional fitness it remains more about the mind than the legs, so to speak.
+Once your orienteering is at this level, if you are performing well, further in-depth coaching may help you to personalize these ideas.
+The highest level of orienteering is a process where you try, reflect on what went well or went wrong then try again in a continous cycle.
+Even though orienteering requires exceptional fitness it remains more about the mind than just fitness.

 It doesn’t have to all be in words